microsoft/LightGBM/docs/Experiments.rst

 Speed
 '''''

-For speed comparison, we only run the training task, which was without any test or metric output.
+To compare speed, we run only the training task, which was without any test or metric output.
 And we didn't count the time for IO.

 The following table is the comparison of time cost: